 Some time between 1762 and 1765, written accounts of the Torres expedition were seen by British Admiralty Hydrographer Alexander Dalrymple, who named Torres Strait in 1769.
-Dalrymple provided a sketch map which included the Queiros - Torres voyages to Joseph Banks, who undoubtedly passed this information to James Cook.
-Prince of Wales Isld and Cape Cornwall were named by James Cook on 22nd August 1770, on the day Cook took possession of New South Wales on nearby Possession Ialand.
-They were named after George Augustus Frederick, Prince of Wales, Duke of Cornwall (Lake King George IV).
+Dalrymple provided a sketch map which included the Queiros/Torres voyages to Joseph Banks, who undoubtedly passed this information to James Cook.
+Prince of Wales Island and Cape Cornwall were named by James Cook on 22nd August 1770, on the day Cook took possession of New South Wales on nearby Possession Ialand.
+Both were named after George Augustus Frederick, Prince of Wales, Duke of Cornwall (1762-1830), later King George IV.
 The island was marked on early Dutch charts as 't Hooge Eylandt ("the high island"), probably by the 1623 Carstenszoon expedition.
 It is also called Muralug Island, being its Aboriginal name.

 In 1872, Letters Patent were sent from the Colonial Secretary in Britain and Queensland annexed the islands of Torres Strait up to sixty miles from the coast of Cape York.
 The administrative centre was moved from Somerset (established in 1864), on Cape York, to Thursday Island, although not until 1877.